bwoody3142/FullCourtAnalytics/Documentation/Development.md

 ### Testing and Running
 * Using the terminal on your computer, use the `cd` command to navigate where you cloned the repository to on your computer.
-* After locating the folder named "FullCourtAnalyticsSrc", then use the `cd fca` command because the Dockerfile is located in the fca folder.
+* After locating the folder named "FullCourtAnalyticsSrc", type `cd sever`
-* Run the command `npm install`
-* After running that navigate to the previous directory by typing `cd ..`
-* Then, type `cd sever`
 * Type the command `npm install`
 * After that, type `npm run devStart`
-* Then, use the command `docker build -t fca .`
+* Once the server is up and running, the terminal should display `running on port 3001`
+* Now you can run `cd ..` and `docker-compose build`
-* After it is finished building, use the command `docker run -p 3000:3000 -d fca`
+* After docker is done building, you can then run `docker-compose up -d`
 * Then, go to your browser (Google Chrome, Safari, FireFox, or Microsoft Edge), type in `localhost:3000` in the search bar.
 * The react app should start and you will be able to browse the webpage.
 To use the website, checkout the user manual at: <a href="https://github.com/bwoody3142/FullCourtAnalytics/blob/master/First%20Iteration%20Documentation/User.md" target="_blank">https://github.com/bwoody3142/FullCourtAnalytics/blob/master/First%20Iteration%20Documentation/User.md</a>